MorpheusAIs/moragents/AGENTABILITIES.md

   - Otherwise, you are more than welcome to publish your agent to the registry when it goes live pending Lumerin's work and any other necessary pieces which come up to better ensure security and verifiability of models in non-local execution environments.
 - If you are working on security and/or verifiability of models and the runtime, please reach out to LachsBagel on the Morpheus Discord.
   - Currently looking at [Hyperbolic.xyz](https://hyperbolic.xyz) and [6079](https://6079-ai.gitbook.io/6079.ai/technology/6079-proof-of-inference-protocol).
 See more ecosystem members [here](https://mor.org/ecosystem).
-  - LachsBagel is also working on a new research concept using a Transformer specific heuristic for model verification.
+  - LachsBagel is also working on a new algorithm, named HideNSeek, which uses a Transformer specific heuristic for model verification.

 ### Contact
 Join the [Morpheus Discord](https://discord.com/invite/Dc26EFb6JK)

-*Last Updated: June 10, 2024*
+*Last Updated: June 19, 2024*